acoco10/NFL_betting_EDA/README.md

 I removed a week 7 game between the dolphins and the bills where the dolphins were a whopping 17 point underdog for legibility.
 At the time (according to the metrics I used, please don’t kill me Bills Mafia) Ryan Fitzpatrick was the “better” QB than Josh Allen.
 They lost the game, but I think we all know Fitzmagic covered, “only” losing by 10 (31-21).
 It's crazy to think that Just three years later, Fitzpatrick would be sitting in the buffalo stands in 9 degree weather, shirtless, watching Allen put on the greatest QB performance ever against the Patriots in week 1 of the playoffs.

 ![Distribution_spread](https://github.com/acoco10/NFL_betting_EDA/blob/main/graphs/Dist_allQB.png)
 Figure 2 shows the distribution of spreads and whether the better QB covered in all the games in my sample.
 The better QB covered 52% of the time in all games, more than a coin flip but significantly less than the 65% of the time they covered as an underdog.
 When the spread lands on 3, the better QB covers 60% of the time.
-There were about 20 of these games in the previous graph and 70 here, so 50 of those 70 are the favored, better QB covering when the spread is 3.

 ## Limitations